Foundation of Workplace Chemical Safety Programs

 In May 2005, The Agency added to its regulatory agenda consideration of rulemaking to revise the HCS to align its requirements with the GHS.
 As the first step in that rulemaking process, OSHA published an advance notice of proposed rulemaking (ANPR) on September 12, 2006.
 [Also available as a 3 MB PDF, 11 pages.]

 The ANPR explains the history of the development of the GHS, including OSHA's involvement in the process.
 It also indicates how alignment with the GHS would affect the requirements of the HCS, and asks a series of questions to allow the public an opportunity to provide input.
 The comment period closed on November 13, 2006.
 Comments submitted are available on OSHA's web page under the e-docket section.
 The Docket Number is H022K.
-This October 2006 Powerpoint presentation (162 KB PPT, 51 slides) provides more information about the ANPR, the impact of the GHS on the HCS, and other implementation issues.
+This October 2006 Powerpoint presentation, provides more information about the ANPR, the impact of the GHS on the HCS, and other implementation issues.

 OSHA has also completed a detailed comparison of the provisions of the GHS to the requirements of the HCS.
-This document indicates the changes that would have to be made to be consistent with the GHS.
-[Also available as a 901 KB PDF, 153 pages.]
+This document indicates the changes that would have to be made to be consistent with the GHS., 153 pages.

 Other Federal Agency Activities